Admissions

 OR

-2) Valid Work Permit or Official Duties: Alternatively, the parent must hold a valid work permit OR be in Canada for official duties that allow them to reside in the country.
+2) Valid Work Permit or Official Duties: The parent must possess either a valid work permit or be in Canada for official duties that allow them to reside in the country.

 For families in the process of securing permanent residency or a work permit, please ensure these documents are finalized and in place in the event an offer is made.
 When a candidate is being considered for enrolment, your permanent residency or work permit must be valid and current at the time the offer is extended.